w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 ---

-The public referenda chamber is one of the three bodies of on-chain governance as its instantiated in Polkadot and Kusama.
+The public referenda chamber is one of the three bodies of on-chain governance as it's instantiated in Polkadot and Kusama.
 The other two bodies are the [council](maintain-guides-how-to-join-council) and the [technical committee](learn-governance#technical-committee).